In this article I will be reviewing the 19 Jump Starters that I tested thoroughly to find out the Best Jump Starter for your vehicle.

 But for $86 I think the charger should be included in the box.
 Overall, this jump starter is durable and has all the reverse polarity protection but there are other other jump starters who offer more for less money.

-This jump starter from Bolt Power provides around 1000 amps of power when jump-starting the vehicle and the manufacturer claims it can jump-start vehicles with engine sizes up to 7.0-liter for gasoline and 5.5-liter for diesel.
+This jump starter from FANTIK provides around 2000 amps of power when jump-starting the vehicle, and the manufacturer claims it can jump-start vehicles, with engine sizes up to 8.5-liter for gasoline and 6.0-liter for diesel.

-In my testing, it jump-started a 4.6-liter V8 engine on the first start with the vehicle’s battery disconnected.
-I stress tested the jump starter by jump-starting the vehicle 5 more times and it did not break a sweat, started the vehicle (even a 5.3L gasoline) right up every time.
+In my testing, it jump-started a 5.3-liter V8 engine on the first start with the vehicle’s battery disconnected.
+I stress-tested the jump starter by jump-starting 5 times in a row, and it did not break a sweat, starting even a 6.2L gasoline right up every time.

-The battery dropped down to 51 percent after 6 jump starts which is impressive.
+The battery dropped down to 62 percent after 6 jump starts, which is impressive.

-Battery clamps on this unit are built solid, with good clamping force and are easy to operate.
-This jump starter has short circuit protection but I didn’t see anything about reverse polarity protection.
+Battery clamps on this unit are built solid, with solid clamping force, and are easy to operate.
+This jump starter has short circuit protection and reverses polarity protection.

 The flashlight on this jump starter is ok at best and not as bright as some of the other jump starters I tested.
-It also has dual USB ports with quick charge 3.0 so you can charge your smartphones, tablets and other USB powered devices on the go.
+It has a 65W PD compatible USB-C port, which you can use to charge other devices.
+Sadly, there is no old-school USB-A port on this jump starter.

 The not-so-good one’s.